ncase/nutshell/words/words.md

 <iframe width="750" height="300" src="indexpage/splash.html" data-splash="yes"></iframe>

 **Nutshell** is a tool to make "expandable explanations", like this!
-They can even be [:recursive](#Recursion). (←click) This lets your readers learn only the details they need, just-in-time, always-in-context.
+They can even be [:recursive](#Recursion). (← click me 👆) This lets your readers learn only the details they need, just-in-time, always-in-context.

 Unlike links, Nutshell lets you include *only* the snippet you need, not the whole page.
 Plus, instead of being lost in a jungle of new tabs, your reader stays on one page, keeping their flow of reading.
 Even if you [:interrupt a sentence](#Interruption), Nutshell recaps the sentence afterwards, so your reader never loses context.